Claim: The idea for FedEx earned that company's founder a failing mark while he was a college student.

 The student goes on the found FedEx.

-Origins: Especially prized in the realm of business lore are stories about well-known companies or concepts that were deemed unworkable by those supposedly in the know, yet their founders or originators forged on with those innovative plans despite the criticism they attracted and used them to establish wildly successful business entities.
+Origins: Especially prized in the realm of business lore are stories about well-known companies or concepts deemed unworkable by those supposedly in the know, yet their founders or originators forged on with those innovative plans despite the criticism they attracted and used them to establish wildly successful business entities.
 One of these yarns has to do with the core concept behind FedEx, one of the largest parcel delivery services in the world.
 According to a well-traveled bit of lore, the term paper in which the concept for FedEx was initially presented earned its author a failing grade as well as the derision of the professor who reviewed it.

 The spark of innovation that led to the creation of FedEx was indeed expressed in a college term paper penned by that company's founder while he was a student at Yale.
-However, the completing parts of the legend — that the paper earned a failing grade, or that the professor who reviewed it arrogantly dismissed its premise as unworkable, even highly unrealistic and fool-headed — are not.
+However, the completing parts of the legend — that the paper earned a failing grade, or the professor who reviewed it arrogantly dismissed its premise as unworkable, even highly unrealistic and fool-headed — are not.
 Nor is the element that

 the professor's dismissal of the notion drove the student to show up his instructor by establishing the delivery system, thereby proving him a jackass.
 Instead, the tale is far more mundane.